Morphological computation and decentralized learning in a swarm of sterically interacting robots: Materials and Methods

 \subsubsection{Phototaxis experiments}

-Phototaxis experiments were performed on a $5\;\rm{mm}$ milky plexiglass sheet placed on the floor.
-A circular region 6\% of the arena was lit using a projector (EPSON EB-1795F), at RGB = (10,255,255), at approximately the spectral sensitivity peak (570nm) of the kilobot's light sensor (TEPT5700, Vishay Semiconductors).
-To reduce interference of ambient light with the light sensor, the arena was lit using four desk lamps directed at the surrounding walls (for a homogeneous diffusive illumination) and covered with a red cellophane (where the robot's light sensor's sensitivity is at a minimum).
-A red cellophane was also covering the camera used for acquisition (PIXELINK.PL-D734MU), to reduce the saturation from the lit region, and imaging the robots.
+Phototaxis experiments were performed on a $5\;\rm{mm}$ translucent plexiglass sheet placed on the floor (PMMA 27000 Diffusant Laiteux 40\%, WEBER METAUX).
+A circular region 6\% of the arena was lit using a projector (EPSON EB-1795F), at RGB = (10,255,255), at approximately the spectral sensitivity peak (570 nm) of the Kilobot's light sensor (TEPT5700, Vishay Semiconductors).
+To reduce interference of ambient light with the light sensor, the arena was lit using four desk lamps directed at the surrounding walls (for a homogeneous diffusive illumination) and covered with red cellophane (where the robot's light sensor's sensitivity is at a minimum).
+Red cellophane also covered the camera used for acquisition (PIXELINK.PL-D734MU), to reduce the saturation from the lit region, and imaging of the robots.
 Image acquisition was carried out using $\mu$icromanager \cite{Edelstein2014}, at 2 frames per second.
-Robots are counted when fully in the light and results shown in Figs.~\ref{fig:morphoswarm}F,~\ref{fig:Learning}J are the average of four realizations with error bars being the standard deviation.
+Robots are counted when fully in the light and results shown in Figs.~\ref{fig:morphoswarm}F,~\ref{fig:Learning}G are the average of four realizations with error bars being the standard deviation.